kubevirt/kubevirt/docs/replica-sets.md

  1. Allow possible VirtualMachineInstance related optimizations by implementing a custom deletion order.
 When scaling down, it can make sense to take migrating VirtualMachineInstances into account.
-A possible deletion order would be: not ready VMs, migrating VMs, ready VMs.
+A possible deletion order would be: not ready VMIs, migrating VMIs, ready VMIs.
 This would be impossible to represent by wrapping around the ReplicaSet.
  2. Make Live Migrations an orthogonal feature for every VirtualMachineInstance controller.
 If a controller does not have to care about the